World reacts to Trump's 'shithole countries' remarks

 "With what authority do you proclaim who's welcome in America and who's not.
 America's greatness is built on diversity, or have you forgotten your immigrant background, Donald?" he said.

-David Miliband, president of the International Rescue Committee and former UK Foreign Minister, said the "Trump Administration (is) leading a race to the bottom on refugees and immigrants that is a betrayal of America's future as well as of its history."
+David Miliband, president of the International Rescue Committee and former UK Foreign Secretary, said the "Trump Administration (is) leading a race to the bottom on refugees and immigrants that is a betrayal of America's future as well as of its history."

-Trump insulted the entire continent of Africa in his comments as well, leading to fierce reaction on Twitter.
+Trump insulted the continent of Africa in his comments as well, leading to fierce reaction on Twitter.

 Kenyan activist and politician Boniface Mwangi said "how America elected a narcissist, racist, white supremacist to be their president defies logic."